olros/Rombestilling/README.md

 # With Maven
 #port 3306, 8080, and 8000 needs to be open for this to work
-docker-compose up & mvn dependency:resolve && mvn spring-boot:run
+docker-compose up & gradlew jibDockerBuild (./gradlew jibDockerBuild for unix/linux)

 # With Docker-compose
 docker-compose -f docker-compose.azure.yml build